ray-project/ray/doc/source/train/user-guides/results.rst

 Last saved checkpoint
 ---------------------
-Use :attr:`Result.checkpoint <ray.air.result.Result.checkpoint>` to retrieve the
+Use :py:attr:`Result.checkpoint <ray.air.result.Result.checkpoint>` to retrieve the
 last checkpoint.

 This corresponds to the checkpoint you passed to :func:`train.report <ray.train.report>`